yunstanford/sanic-transmute/docs/installation.rst

 Installing it globally
 ----------------------

-You can install aiographite globally with any Python package manager:
+You can install sanic-transmute globally with any Python package manager:

 .. code::